searchlight/icinga-operator/docs/cluster-alerts/env.md

   6m		6m		1	Searchlight operator			Warning		BadNotifier	Bad notifier config for ClusterAlert: "env-demo-0".
 Reason: secrets "any-notifier" not found
   6m		6m		1	Searchlight operator			Normal		SuccessfulSync	Applied ClusterAlert: "env-demo-0"
 ```

+Voila! `env` command has been synced to Icinga2.
+Searchlight also logged a warning event, we have not created the notifier secret `any-notifier`.
+Please visit [here](/docs/tutorials/notifiers.md) to learn how to configure notifier secret.
+Now, open IcingaWeb2 in your browser.
+You should see a Icinga host `demo@cluster` and Icinga service `env-demo-0`.

 ![Demo of check_env](/docs/images/cluster-alerts/env/demo-0.gif)